-§ 271-25.3 Procedures and standards for Conditional Uses.
+§ 271-25.3.
+Procedures and standards for Conditional Use.

-The Village Board of Trustees, in addition to the powers and duties set forth in the Village Law and as hereinafter set forth in this article, may, in a specific case after public notice and hearing and subject to appropriate conditions and safeguards, authorize the issuance of a conditional use permit in harmony with the general purpose and intent as provided for hereinin this chapter.
+The Village Board of Trustees, in addition to the powers and duties set forth in the Village Law and as hereinafter set forth in this article, may, in a specific case after public notice and hearing and subject to appropriate conditions and safeguards, authorize the issuance of a conditional use permit in harmony with the general purpose and intent as provided in this chapter.

-- A. In the consideration and determination of applications for conditional uses, the Board of Trustees shall consider the following general standards applied to the specific application: - (1) The purposes of zoning as set forth in the Village Law of the State of New York and uses permitted in the district in which the property is located. - (2) Whether the proposed use is of such character, size, location, design and site layout as to be appropriate to and in harmony with the surrounding properties and that the same is landscaped and appropriately buffered. - (3) Whether the proposed use will provide a desirable service, facility or convenience to the area or otherwise contribute to the proper growth and development of the community and to its general welfare and that environmental compatibility is assured. - (4) Whether the proposed use will be hazardous, conflicting or incongruous to the immediate neighborhood by reason of excessive traffic, assembly of persons or vehicles, proximity to travel routes or congregations of children or pedestrians. - (5) Whether the proposed use will be of such nature as to be objectionable to nearby residential dwellings by reason of noise, lights or other factors of impact, including hours of use. - (6) Whether the proposed use will be a harmonious use in the district in which it is to be situated and not hinder or discourage the appropriate use and development of adjacent uses or impair the value thereof, and that all of the structures on the site are and shall be readily accessible to fire and police services and that saidthe structures comply with the Village Building Code and the State of New York Building and Fire Code. - (7) In addition to the foregoing, the Board of Trustees shall, either by its own study and investigation or based Page 35 of 146 upon study and investigation and recommendation of the Village Planning Board, determine the nature and intensity of the proposed use, the proposed site layout and its relation to adjacent properties, street access, vehicular traffic flow, sight distance and pedestrian traffic pattern in order that traffic and other hazards be controlled to provide maximum safety.
+A. In the consideration and determination of applications for conditional uses, the Board of Trustees shall consider the following general standards applied to the specific application:

+- (1) The purposes of zoning as set forth in the Village Law of the State of New York and uses permitted in the district in which the property is located. - (2) Whether the proposed use is of such character, size, location, design and site layout as to be appropriate to and in harmony with the surrounding properties and that the same is landscaped and appropriately buffered. - (3) Whether the proposed use will provide a desirable service, facility or convenience to the area or otherwise contribute to the proper growth and development of the community and to its general welfare and that environmental compatibility is assured. - (4) Whether the proposed use will be hazardous, conflicting or incongruous to the immediate neighborhood by reason of excessive traffic, assembly of persons or vehicles, proximity to travel routes or congregations of children or pedestrians. - (5) Whether the proposed use will be of such nature as to be objectionable to nearby residential dwellings by reason of noise, lights or other factors of impact, including hours of use. - (6) Whether the proposed use will be a harmonious use in the district in which it is to be situated and nothinder or discourage the appropriate use and development of adjacent uses or impair the value thereof, and that all of the structures on the site are and shall be readily accessible to fire and police services and that structures comply with the Village Building Code and the State of New York